deconvlab/sas-geometry/opt/README.md

 - Probe function values *f*(**a**) for different **a**.
 - Find the nearest critical point for given **a**.
 - Get information about positive and negative curvature.
+- Take descent steps using methods similar to
-- Take (accelerated) gradient descent steps or something similar.
+  - (accelerated) gradient descent
+  - curvilinear search (to have more control over direction in saddle points)